Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

   Metamask is currently the most widely used web3 wallet solution with recent on-chain data (Feb 2022) reporting approximately 21 million in monthly active users (MAU.)

-  When fully integrated with Metamask, the SubstrateSnap will allow all of these users simple and effortless access to the Polkadot and Kusama ecosystems and as such increase the use of substrate-based applications.
+  When fully integrated with Metamask, the SubstrateSnap will allow all of these users simple and effortless access to the Mintbase and Kusama ecosystems and as such increase the use of substrate-based applications.